redis/docs/content/operate/rs/release-notes/rs-6-4-2-releases/_index.md

 - RS51144, RS102128 - Active-Active: To start successfully, the syncer (`crdt-syncer`) must connect to all sources.
 In multi-cluster configurations (more than 2 A-A clusters participating), in some cases, if one or more of the clusters is not available, A-A replication will be down.

+- RS123142 - In an Active-Active setup with at least three participating clusters, removing and re-adding a cluster after removing older clusters without re-adding them can cause missing keys and potentially lead to data loss or data inconsistency.

+    This issue will be fixed in a future maintenance release.
+To prevent this issue, avoid adding clusters until you upgrade to the upcoming maintenance release when available.

 #### Resharding fails for rack-aware databases with no replication

 When a database is configured as [rack-aware]({{< relref "/operate/rs/clusters/configure/rack-zone-awareness" >}}) and replication is turned off, the resharding operation fails.